 ABSN Frequently Asked Questions

-What is an Accelerated Second-Degree BSN option?
+What is the Accelerated Second-Degree BSN option?

 Do I need a degree in science for the Accelerated Second-Degree BSN?